 7. ADD CLIP ART / IMAGES: As I mentioned earlier, I filled my game board with Moses related images, clip art and tiny colouring pages.
 I’d like to send it to my non-English speaking kids and this will also help them get the gist of what is going on.
-Any text I really want translated, I will make sure to include in the letter.
-On all the blank squares I shrunk down colouring pages (or parts of them) related to the squares around it.
+Any text I really want translated, I will make sure to include in their letter.
+On all the blank squares, I shrunk down colouring pages (or parts of them) related to the squares around it.
 This is easy enough to do – just follow this tutorial.
-If you are good at drawing or doodling, you could easily add your own.
-Or ask your child to decorate their own game board.
+If you are good at drawing or doodling, you could also easily add your own by doing that.
+Or maybe ask your child to decorate their own game board.
 As you can see, I also added a few extra shapes (insert – shapes) for some of the Pharaoh and the Red Sea squares.
 I also found some cute and colourful stick figure children having fun to add on the last 3 lines.
 I haven’t been able to find the originals – but they looked a bit like these and these.

 BOARD GAME COUNTERS / DICE FOR KIDS ~ FREE PRINTABLE